 Hydrogen, also known as H2, was declared an alternative fuel under the Energy Policy Act in 1992.
 Even though it is an abundant resource, it’s often found attached to other compounds, such as water (H2O), and must be separated to be used as a fuel.
 95% of hydrogen today is produced through natural gas steam reformation – an advanced and mature process that leverages existing production plants and the natural gas pipeline.
 This is an important technology pathway for near-term hydrogen production.
 In the process, steam reacts with methane from natural gas to produce hydrogen.

-As demand for hydrogen increases there will be a demand for renewable hydrogen, made from biogas or other renewable sources, as pictured in the graphic below.
+As demand for hydrogen increases there will be a demand for renewable hydrogen, made from biogas or other renewable sources.
 This production process differs slightly, using electrolysis to split water into hydrogen and oxygen to create hydrogen fuel.
 Hydrogen produced in this manner can result in sub-zero greenhouse gas emissions (from a lifecycle perspective, unlike traditional natural gas thermal processing).
 Additionally, there are other production methods under exploration.

 Once hydrogen is produced it can be dispensed through fueling stations and used in fuel cell electric vehicles.
 Fuel cell electric vehicles, also known as FCEVs, produce electricity using a fuel cell powered by hydrogen, to power an electric motor and turn the wheels.